spucher/OPC-UA-Data-Logging-Script-for-Pfeiffer-HiCube-80-Neo/README.md

 # OPC UA Data Logging and Visualization for Pfeiffer HiCube 80 Neo

+This repository contains a python script for measuring vacuum chamber pressures using a Pfeiffer Vacuum PKR 361 pressure gauge (P\N PT T03 350 010).
+The gauge is connected to a Pfeiffer Vacuum HiCube 80 Neo pump stand (P\N PM Q102 003 00), which accurately displays the measured pressure values.
+The HiCube 80 Neo is connected to the network via Ethernet, allowing remote access to the pressure data.
+The IP address of the HiCube 80 Neo can be found in its settings.
+The script communicates with the OPC UA server running on the HiCube 80 Neo to continuously log pressure measurements for further analysis.

 This repository contains three key files:
 1. **`measure_pressure.py`** - A Python script that connects to an OPC UA server, retrieves pressure data from the Pfeiffer HiCube 80 Neo, and logs it to a text file in real time.
 2. **Sample Data (`pressure_log.txt`)** - Pre-generated sample data representing recorded pressure values over time.